Hall of Fame Show Jumper genetics analyzed via pedigree

 Klairon is an extremely potent sire loaded with jump traits.

 Here we see an example of a top performance horse with a not very potent pedigree.
 Many top performance horses are loosely bred, the key to their performance is still in the pedigree but their ability to pass on the talent they displayed is limited.
 Starman WE while he was a top performer he was not very potent and his lackluster stud career reflects this.
-Plus the population he was bred to at his place and time carried little to connect to his lines.
+Plus the population he was bred to at his place and time carried little to connect to his lines (which translates to the potency he did carry being halved with each breeding).
 To succeed in America at that time he needed more potency.

 His strongest dominance arrives via the 4x5 placement of the 3/4 brothers Alexander WE/Almfurst HA, plus there are 7 lines of Fling HA, 7x8x8x7x6x8 and 2 lines of Almjaeger HA 5x6.
 On the surface he is 1/4 Thoroughbred, but when the lines are extended we find far more.
 He has some Trakehner lines with a build of Tempelhueter TR (Perfectionist).